Non 'Consensus' Scientists:

 Ian D. Clark, Ph.D.
 Professor of Earth Science, University of Ottawa, Canada

 Ian R. Plimer, Ph.D.
-Professor of Geology, University of Adelaide, Australia
+Professor Emeritus of Earth Sciences, University of Melbourne, Australia

 J. Scott Armstrong, B.A.
 Applied Science, B.S.
 Industrial Engineering, Ph.D.
 MIT, USA